ÀÏ˾»úÎçÒ¹¸£Àû

 Precatory trusts in Wills

-A so-called ‘precatory trust’ is when a testator makes an outright gift of property to a legatee, but also includes in the Will an unenforceable direction to the legatee to further dispose of the property in favour of others.
+A ‘precatory trust’ is when a testator makes an outright gift of property to a legatee, but also includes in the Will an unenforceable direction to the legatee to further dispose of the property in favour of others.
 Often the direction is expressed as a ‘wish’, ‘hope’, or ‘desire’.
-Since no imperative fiduciary duty falls on the legatee, as with a normal trust, the legatee is free to ignore what the testator has said and is at best under only a moral obligation to dispose of the property in accordance with the testator’s direction.
+Since no imperative fiduciary duty falls on the legatee, as with a normal trust, the legatee is free to ignore what the testator has said and is under only a moral and unenforceable obligation to dispose of the property in accordance with the testator’s direction.

 The most common form of precatory trust is one of the testator’s chattels, such as: